thecontinium/marked-streaming-nvim/README.md

-# Streaming markdown from Vim to Marked
+# Streaming markdown from NeoVim to Marked

 This implements [marked streaming preview](https://marked2app.com/help/Streaming_Preview.html) for markdown file types in neovim.
 The call to stream the buffer including the extraction of the text in the buffer and streaming to marked is asynchronous.